desecho/blog/content/posts/apple-issues.md

 When you use Support / Feedback system, it asks you to re-enter your information every time even though you are signed-in.

 ### Rating review takes too long [30.03.18]
-Rating review takes 48 hours - 1 week even if there are no comments added.
+Rating review takes 48 hours - 1 week.